aarzubharti21/EDA-Heart-Health-Analysis-project2/README.md

 A systematic Exploratory Data Analysis workflow was implemented to understand the dataset, improve data quality, and identify the variables that contribute most significantly to heart disease prediction.
 The major analytical phases included:

--**Data Exploration**: Imported the heart disease dataset and examined its structure, dimensions, data types, missing values, duplicate records, and statistical summaries to understand overall data quality.
+- **Data Exploration**: Imported the heart disease dataset and examined its structure, dimensions, data types, missing values, duplicate records, and statistical summaries to understand overall data quality.

--**Data Cleaning**: Verified missing values, removed duplicate observations, corrected inconsistent records where necessary, and ensured the dataset was suitable for analysis.
+- **Data Cleaning**: Verified missing values, removed duplicate observations, corrected inconsistent records where necessary, and ensured the dataset was suitable for analysis.

--**Descriptive Statistical Analysis**: Generated summary statistics including mean, median, minimum, maximum, standard deviation, and quartiles to understand the distribution of numerical variables.
+- **Descriptive Statistical Analysis**: Generated summary statistics including mean, median, minimum, maximum, standard deviation, and quartiles to understand the distribution of numerical variables.

--**Univariate Analysis**: Analyzed the distribution of individual variables such as Age, Cholesterol, Resting Blood Pressure, Maximum Heart Rate, Chest Pain Type, Fasting Blood Sugar, and Heart Disease Status using histograms, count plots, and box plots.
+- **Univariate Analysis**: Analyzed the distribution of individual variables such as Age, Cholesterol, Resting Blood Pressure, Maximum Heart Rate, Chest Pain Type, Fasting Blood Sugar, and Heart Disease Status using histograms, count plots, and box plots.

--**Bivariate Analysis**: Explored relationships between medical attributes and heart disease using grouped visualizations, comparative charts, and cross-tabulation techniques.
+- **Bivariate Analysis**: Explored relationships between medical attributes and heart disease using grouped visualizations, comparative charts, and cross-tabulation techniques.

--**Correlation Analysis**: Computed a correlation matrix to identify positive and negative relationships among clinical variables, helping determine the strongest predictors associated with heart disease.
+- **Correlation Analysis**: Computed a correlation matrix to identify positive and negative relationships among clinical variables, helping determine the strongest predictors associated with heart disease.

--**Outlier Detection**: Utilized box plots and distribution analysis to identify abnormal observations in continuous variables such as cholesterol levels, blood pressure, and maximum heart rate.
+- **Outlier Detection**: Utilized box plots and distribution analysis to identify abnormal observations in continuous variables such as cholesterol levels, blood pressure, and maximum heart rate.

--**Data Visualization**: Created informative visualizations including heatmaps, histograms, box plots, count plots, pair plots, and correlation matrices to communicate analytical findings effectively.
+- **Data Visualization**: Created informative visualizations including heatmaps, histograms, box plots, count plots, pair plots, and correlation matrices to communicate analytical findings effectively.

 ## Analysis